Hofstra - Long Island - Living page - Hero image

 • That 70's Band

-Living on Long Island offers students an affordable and easy way to dine.
-From friendly restaurants to quicker meals, there are food and beverage options for every taste.
+From fine dining restaurants to inexpensive meals, there are food and beverage options for every taste and budget.
 If you crave something more adventurous, New York City offers unlimited restaurants, which you can explore at your leisure.
-There are over 20,000 restaurants within the five boroughs on New York City, according to the NYC Department of Health.

 • Americana Manhasset